 Have a basic understanding of methods used to collect data concerning consumer preferences including both stated preferences and observed preferences

-Have a basic understanding of different types of public regulation
+Have a basic understanding of different types of public regulation in the food market

 Be able to define central concepts within the area of microeconomics and consumer behavior

 Be able to describe different methods to uncover consumer preferences

 Be able to describe basic considerations in relation to marketing of new food products